ankitwal/ssm-tester/README.md

 You may see this [example](examples/simple-example/terraform/main.tf) of a minimum AWS Systems Manager integrated infra, and [this AWS Documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) for a more comprehensive guide.
 If you already use AWS Systems Manager in your AWS Infrastructure then you should be able to use this out of box.
-Alternatively you may consider layering on AWS SSM required resources
+Alternatively you may consider layering on AWS SSM required resources in the test environments.

 ### Using ssm-tester/tester